-- Officer becomes the Returning Officer. - 2.1.6.
-If no Deputy Returning Officer is available, an Acting Returning Officer can be appointed by the Constitution and Arbitration Committee, or by a vote of the meeting in which a ballot is to take place - 2.2.
+- 2.1.6.
+If no Returning Officer is available, an Acting Returning Officer can be appointed by the Constitution and Arbitration Committee, or by a vote of the meeting in which a ballot is to take place - 2.2.
 Deputy Returning Officer (DRO) - 2.2.1.
 The Deputy Returning Officer is an appointee of the Returning Officer that is tasked to manage a process associated with the work of the Returning Officer. - 2.2.2.
 On the occasion that the Returning Officer is unable to fulfil their duty, the Deputy Returning Officer will act as the Returning Officer - 2.3.
 Election Volunteers - 2.3.1.
 An Electoral Volunteer can be appointed at any time to do a specific task to do with the election. - 2.3.2.
 The use of volunteers is at the discretion of the Returning Officer or Deputy Returning Officer. - 2.4.
-Candidates - 2.4.1.
-A Candidate is a person who has successfully applied to run in an election - 2.4.2.
-The minimum requirement for application to any position is to provide the Returning Officer (or delegate) with the following details before the close of nominations - 2.4.2.1.
-Full Name - 2.4.2.2.
-Date Of Birth - 2.4.2.3.
-Registered Address - 2.4.2.4.
-Branch Membership - 2.4.3.
-Further candidate requirements may be required, and are outlined in the by-law associated with the election - 2.4.3.1.
-Candidates for any position that is set aside for Rural and Regional members must live within a Queensland Local Government Area that; - 2.4.3.1.1.
-Is not Brisbane City Council - 2.4.3.1.2.
-Is not Gold Coast City Council - 2.4.3.1.3.
-Does not share a border with Brisbane City Council - 2.4.3.1.3.1.
-Except members living in Somerset Regional Council who will count as Rural and Regional under this by-law - 2.4.4.
-All candidates are bound by the constitution and code of ethics, as well as the rulings made on electoral matters made by the Returning Officer - 2.4.5.
-Candidates may appoint a Scrutineer to observe and act on behalf of the Candidate in the electoral process. - 2.5.
-Scrutineer
+A Returning Officer, Deputy Returning Officer, or Election Volunteer must recuse themself from the appointment for any election in which they are running as a candidate. - 2.5.
+Candidates - 2.5.1.
+A Candidate is a person who has successfully applied to run in an election - 2.5.2.
+The minimum requirement for application to any position is to provide the Returning Officer (or delegate) with the following details before the close of nominations - 2.5.2.1.
+Full Name - 2.5.2.2.
+Date Of Birth - 2.5.2.3.
+Registered Address - 2.5.2.4.
+Branch Membership - 2.5.3.
+Further candidate requirements may be required, and are outlined in the by-law associated with the election - 2.5.3.1.
+Candidates for any position that is set aside for Rural and Regional members must live within a Queensland Local Government Area that; - 2.5.3.1.1.
+Is not Brisbane City Council - 2.5.3.1.2.
+Is not Gold Coast City Council - 2.5.3.1.3.
+Does not share a border with Brisbane City Council - 2.5.3.1.3.1.
+Except members living in Somerset Regional Council who will count as Rural and Regional under this by-law - 2.5.4.
+All candidates are bound by the constitution and code of ethics, as well as the rulings made on electoral matters made by the Returning Officer

+2.5.5.
+Candidates may appoint a Scrutineer to observe and act on behalf of the Candidate in the electoral process.